John Wong's Toys Safety Testing

 PAHs, CAS No.

-Restricted in rubber or plastic components in articles with prolonged
+Restricted in rubber or plastic components in articles with prolonged skin contact

 Requirement (each PAH)